The rates of growth in a hyperbolic group: Well ordering of the set of growth rates

 \end{lemma}

-\proof The argument is similar to the one that was used in lemma \ref{1.3}.
+\proof The argument is a modification of the one that was used in lemma \ref{1.3}.
 Since $y_0 \in Y$ is, by construction, a point that moves minimally by the set of generators, $\eta(S)$, there are at least two distinct germs at $y_0$ in $T_1$.
 Let $germ_1,germ_2$ be two distinct germs at $Y_0$ in $T_1$.

-$L$ is not elementary, and the action of $L$ on $Y$ has virtually abelian segment stabilizers, hence, the limit tree $Y$ has infinitely many ends.
-Since the action of $L$ on $Y$ is minimal (i.e., there is no proper invariant subtree), there exist elements $e_1,e_2 \in L$, that act hyperbolically on $Y$, and for which the interval: $[y_0,e_i(y_0)]$ starts with the germ $germ_i$ for $i=1,2$.

-Furthermore, since $Y$ has infinitely many ends, and $L$ acts on $Y$ cocompactly, there exist elements $w,z \in L$ that act hyperbolically on $Y$, such that: \begin{itemize} \item[(i)] $<w,z> \, <L$ is a free subgroup.